demoraeshugo/Weather_App/README.md

 Done:
   - Integrated a live workflow using AWS Amplify
     - NOTE: The AWS version is not fetching API data currently (Dev version is)

-    - REASON: I need to configure Node.Js enviornment to store API key To Do:
+To Do:
+  - Create Node rest API to serve private keys to front end
   - More CSS work is required
   - Current CSS is static
   - Goal is to have responsive design that matches the mobile wireframe (below)